-1. Importance and/or relevance and applicability of proposed project to the program goals (30 points): This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
-It will assess the intrinsic value in the proposed work and/or relevance the goals and objectives of NOAA's CRCP and jurisdictional coral reef management priorities.
-Applications will be evaluated on how well the project goals and objectives link to the broader goals and objectives of the program and clear identification of the direct benefits of the project to coral reef conservation.
-Reviewers will consider:

-• Whether the proposed work directly addresses the Goals and Objectives of the CRCP, relevant jurisdictional management Priorities, and/or other management plans (0-10 points);

-• The extent to which the project is expected to deliver specific tangible results and products that relate directly to obtainable coral reef conservation goals, objectives, and outcomes (0-10 points); and project goals and objectives.
-Applications will be scored based on their clear identification of project methods and the suitability of those methods in achieving the stated outcome, and for evaluating the success or failure of the project in terms of meeting its original goals and objectives.
-Reviewers will evaluate:
+- 1. Importance and/or relevance and applicability of proposed project to the program goals (20 points): This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
+It will assess the intrinsic value in the proposed work and/or relevance the national and jurisdictional coral reef management priorities.
+Applications will be evaluated on how well the project goals and objectives link to the funding announcement priorities and if there is clear identification of the direct benefits of the project to coral reef conservation.
+Reviewers will consider: - •The extent in which the proposed work directly addresses national level CRCP/NOAA priorities and/or the relevant jurisdictional management priorities listed in Section 1.B.
+Program Priorities (0-10 points);and - •The extent in which the potential outcomes, results, or products will directly support conservation and management at the jurisdictional and/or national level; and the degree of collaboration with local, state and territorial governments (0-10 points). - 2.
+Technical and scientific merit (40 points): This criterion assesses whether the approach is technically sound, if the methods are appropriate, and whether there are clear project goals and objectives.
+Applications will be scored based on their clear identification of project methods and the suitability of those methods in achieving the stated outcomes, and for evaluating the success or failure of the project in terms of meeting its original goals and objectives.
+Reviewers will evaluate: - The completeness and adequacy of detail in the project description and methodology, including a realistic implementation plan achievable in the 12 or 18-month project period, and sufficient detail to allow a NEPA and environmental compliance (Endangered Species Act, Essential Fish Habitat, Historic Preservation, etc.) analysis (0-10 points); - •The overall technical feasibility of the project, including whether the proposed approach is technically sound and uses appropriate methods that are likely to achieve project goals and objectives (0-15points); - •Whether there are effective mechanisms to evaluate project success, including clearly stated

-• The need for the proposed coral reef activity in the jurisdiction; the contribution of potential outcomes, results, or products to overall coral reef conservation and management in that jurisdiction; and the degree of collaboration with local, state and territorial governments (0-10 points).

-2. Technical and scientific merit (30 points): This criterion assesses whether the approach is technically sound, if the methods are appropriate, and whether there are clear

-• The completeness and adequacy of detail in the project description and methodology, including a realistic implementation plan achievable in the 12 or 18-month project period, and sufficient detail to allow a NEPA and environmental compliance (Endangered Species Act, Essential Fish Habitat, Historic Preservation, etc.) analysis (0-5 points);

-• The overall technical feasibility of the project, including whether the proposed approach is technically sound and uses appropriate methods that are likely to achieve project goals and objectives (0-10 points);

-• Whether there are effective mechanisms to evaluate project success, including clearly stated coral reef conservation objectives and goals, the likelihood of meeting milestones and achieving anticipated results specified in the statement of work (0-10 points); and

-• The suitability of products, including applicability to relevant audiences, innovativeness, extent of duplicity with previous work, and likelihood of producing high quality results and outcomes that benefit coral reef stakeholders and ecosystems (0-5 points).

-3. Overall qualification of applications (10 points): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project and administer Federal funds appropriately.
+- coral reef conservation objectives and goals, the likelihood of meeting milestones and achieving anticipated results specified in the statement of work (0-5 points); and - •The suitability of products including the extent of innovativeness or redundancy with previous work, and the likelihood of producing high quality results and outcomes that benefit coral reef stakeholders and ecosystems.
+(0-5 points) - •The extent in which the outcomes/products will be disseminated to relevant management agencies, and if applicable, and the intent to disseminate data as indicated in the data management plan.
+(0-5 points). - 3.
+Overall qualification of applications (10 points): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project and administer Federal funds appropriately.
 The overall qualifications of the project will be evaluated based on:

-• The capacity of the applicant and associated project personnel to conduct the scope and scale of the proposed work, as indicated by the qualifications and past experience of the project leaders and/or partners in designing, implementing and effectively managing and overseeing projects that benefit living marine resources.
-Reviewers will consider awards previously made to the Principal Investigator and any outcomes, results, or products resulting from such awards.
-Communities and/or organizations submitting their first coral reef conservation project may not be able to document past experience, and therefore will be evaluated on their potential to effectively manage and oversee all project phases and on the basis of their organization's stated mission and the qualifications of the applicant(s) (0-5 points).
+•The capacity of the applicant and associated project personnel to conduct the scope and scale of the proposed work, as indicated by the qualifications and past experience of the project leaders and/or partners in designing, implementing and effectively managing and overseeing projects that benefit living marine resources.
+Reviewers will consider awards previously made to the Principal Investigator and any outcomes, results, or products - reef conservation project may not be able to document past experience, and therefore will be evaluated on their potential to effectively manage and oversee all project phases and on the basis of their organization's stated mission and the qualifications of the applicant(s) (0-5 points).